GZTimeWalker/CTF-nc-docker/README.md

 - `pypi_index_url`: PyPI package source
 - `npm_mirror_url`: NPM package source
 - `port_range_start`: The start port for the range of ports for challenges
+- `show_download_host`: Show the download host in the challenge echo message
+- `hostname`: The hostname of the server
+- `download_scheme`: The scheme of the download server
 - `download_server`: Whether to enable the download server
 - `web_netcat_server`: Whether to enable the web netcat server
 - `server_port`: The port of the download server